kaplan81/rick-morty-pwa-workbox/README.md

 installButton.addEventListener('click', installPWA);
 ```

 And then 2 functions.
-The first one saves the `beforeinstallprompt` in the `deferredInstallPrompt` and makes the button visible by removing the `hidden` class.
-Try to do it!
+The first one is very short.
+It receives the `beforeinstallprompt` as an `event` parameter and saves it in the `deferredInstallPrompt` variable.
+It also makes the button visible by removing the `hidden` class.
+With this description in mind try to write the function from scratch.
+And remember that the name of this function is specified as a callback in one of the mentioned events.

+Done?
+OK.

 The second function prompts the banner, hiddes the button and depending on the user's choice shows a different message in the console.
-Like this:
+Copy it and paste it:

 ```javascript
 function installPWA(evt) {